A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Introduction

 \section{Introduction}

-Molecular clouds are large, cold, dense and substructured gaseous objects that host the formation of Young Stellar Objects (YSOs).
-Most of these YSOs are not found isolated but rather in close multiple systems \citep{duchene_stellar_2013}, Ultra-Wide multiple Pairs (UWPs, \citealt{joncour_multiplicity_2017}) or even concentrated in small local stellar groups defined as Nested Elementary STructures (NESTs, \citealt{joncour_multiplicity_2018, gonzalez_s2d2_2021}).
-These stellar structures cover spatial scales ranging from a few kAU to a few tens of kAU, suggesting that they originate from a fragmentation hierarchical cascade of the cloud on a larger scale. \\
+Molecular clouds are large, cold, dense, and substructured gaseous objects that host the formation of young stellar objects (YSOs).
+Most of these YSOs are not found to be isolated but are rather in close multiple systems \citep{duchene_stellar_2013}, ultra-wide multiple pairs (UWPs, \citealt{joncour_multiplicity_2017}), or are even concentrated in small local stellar groups defined as nested elementary structures (NESTs, \citealt{joncour_multiplicity_2018, gonzalez_s2d2_2021}).
+These stellar structures cover spatial scales ranging from a few thousand astronomical units (kAU) to a few tens of kAU, suggesting that they originate from a hierarchical fragmentation cascade of the cloud on a larger scale. \\